Banksia burdettii: Taxonomy

-B. burdettiiB. prionotesB. hookerianaB. victoriaeSince 1998, American botanist Austin Mast has been publishing results of ongoing cladistic analyses of DNA sequence data for the subtribe Banksiinae, which includes Banksia.
+Since 1998, American botanist Austin Mast has been publishing results of ongoing cladistic analyses of DNA sequence data for the subtribe Banksiinae, which includes Banksia.
 With respect to B. prionotes, Mast's results are fairly consistent with those of both George and Thiele and Ladiges.
 Series Crocinae appears to be monophyletic, and B. hookeriana is confirmed as B. prionotes' closest relative.
 Overall, however, the inferred phylogeny is very different from George's arrangement.
 Early in 2007, Mast and Thiele initiated a rearrangement of Banksiinae by publishing several new names, including subgenus Spathulatae for the species of Banksia that have spoon-shaped cotyledons; in this way they also redefined the autonym B. subgenus Banksia.
 They have not yet published a full arrangement, but if their nomenclatural changes are taken as an interim arrangement, then B. burdettii is placed in subgenus Banksia.

 Distribution and habitat

 Found between Eneabba and Mogumber in Western Australia, Banksia burdettii is locally common where it occurs.